nmshd/documentation/_docs_integrate/share-attributes-with-peer.md

 }
 ```

-Note that it is important to respond to RequestItems and RequestItemGroups in the same order in which they were received.
+Note that it is important to respond to RequestItems, some of which may be contained in a RequestItemGroup, in the same order in which they were received.

 ## Receive the Response to the Request